 The curriculum provides opportunities for Learning Facilitators to assess the quality of children's learning through a range of assessment or evaluative opportunities.
-The curriculum addresses the development of knowledge, skills and understanding through three key areas: the subjects (science, history, geography, design technology, and society) personal development, and international understanding.
+The curriculum addresses the development of knowledge, skills and understanding through three key areas: the subjects (science, history, geography, design technology & innovation, and health & wellbeing) personal development, and international understanding.
 The other subjects from the IPC curriculum (art, music, PE, and languages) are taught through our specialist sessions.